ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/deploy-monitoring-prometheus-grafana-metrics/guide.en-gb.md

 Managed Rancher Service by OVHcloud provides a powerful platform for orchestrating Kubernetes clusters seamlessly.

-In this guide, in Rancher, you will deploy monitoring stack (Prometheus & Grafana) to monitor your Kubernetes cluster.
+This guide will show you how to deploy, in Rancher, a monitoring stack (Prometheus & Grafana) to monitor your Kubernetes cluster.

-The `rancher-monitoring` operator, is powered by [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/grafana/), [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator), and the [Prometheus adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter).
+The `rancher-monitoring` operator is powered by [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/grafana/), [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator), and the [Prometheus adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter).

 The monitoring application allows you to: